Continuation War: Finnish military administration and concentration camps

 On 19 July 1941, the Finns created a military administration in occupied East Karelia with the goal of preparing the region for eventual incorporation into Finland.
-The Finns aimed to expel the Russian portion of the local population (constituting to about a half), who were deemed "non-national", from the area once the war was over, and replace them with the local Finnic peoples, such as Karelians, Finns, Ingrians and Vepsians.
+The Finns aimed to expel the Russian portion of the local population (constituting to about a half), who were deemed "non-national", from the area once the war was over, and replace them with Finno-Ugric peoples.
 Most of the East Karelian population had already been evacuated before the Finnish forces arrived, but about 85,000 people — mostly elderly, women and children — were left behind, less than half of whom were Karelians.
-A significant number of civilians, almost 30 percent of the remaining Russians, were interned in concentration camps.
+A significant number of civilians, almost 30% of the remaining Russians, were interned in concentration camps.

 The winter between 1941 and 1942 was particularly harsh for the Finnish urban population due to poor harvests and a shortage of agricultural labourers.
 However, conditions were much worse for Russians in Finnish concentration camps.
-More than 3,500 people died, mostly from starvation, amounting to 13.8 per cent of those detained, while the corresponding figure for the free population of the occupied territories was 2.6 per cent, and 1.4 per cent for Finland.
+More than 3,500 people died, mostly from starvation, amounting to 13.8% of those detained, while the corresponding figure for the free population of the occupied territories was 2.6%, and 1.4% for Finland.
 Conditions gradually improved, ethnic discrimination in wage levels and food rations was terminated, and new schools were established for the Russian-speaking population the following year, after Commander-in-Chief Mannerheim called for the International Committee of the Red Cross from Geneva to inspect the camps.
 By the end of the occupation, mortality rates had dropped to the same levels as in Finland.

 Jews in Finland

-Finland had a small Jewish population of approximately 2,300 people, of whom 300 were refugees.
+In 1939, Finland had a small Jewish population of approximately 2,000 people, of whom 300 were refugees from Germany, Austria, and Czechoslovakia.
 They had full civil rights and fought with other Finns in the ranks of the Finnish Army.
 The field synagogue in East Karelia was one of the very few functioning synagogues on the Axis side during the war.
 There were several cases of Jewish officers of the Finnish Army being awarded the German Iron Cross, which they declined.
 German soldiers were treated by Jewish medical officers—who sometimes saved the soldiers' lives.
 German command mentioned Finnish Jews at the Wannsee Conference in January 1942, wishing to transport them to the Majdanek concentration camp in occupied Poland.
 SS leader Heinrich Himmler also raised the topic of Finnish Jews during his visit in Finland in the summer of 1942; Finnish Prime Minister Jukka Rangell replied that Finland did not have a Jewish question.
 In November 1942, the Minister of the Interior Toivo Horelli and the head of State Police Arno Anthoni secretly deported eight Jewish refugees to the Gestapo, raising protests among Finnish Social Democrat Party ministers.
 Only one of the deportees survived.
 After the incident, the Finnish government refused to transfer any more Jews to German detainment.